angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 3.4.0
 ```

-These are the latest versions as of writting this document.
+These are the latest versions as of this writing.

-On successful execution of above commands, you're all set to create your app with Ionic framework.
+On successful execution of the above commands, you're all set to create your app with Ionic framework.

-To create your app, change into the directory where you want your app to reside and execute the following command
+To create your app, change into the directory where you want your app to reside and execute the following command:

 ```bash
 C:\projects> ionic start auth-ng4-ionic3-af2 blank